mcellteam/mcell/libmcell/documentation/generated/classes.rst

 * | **species_id**: int = ID_INVALID
   | Species id of this molecule.
+  | The id value is only temporary and can be invalidated by simulating an iteration.

 * | **pos3d**: Vec3 = None
   | Contains position of a molecule in 3D space.